goupaz/techbrains/README.md

 - [Contact](#Contact)

 ## Motivation
-- Onboard Open Source community spirit …
+- Onboard Open Source community spirit
-- Good Leaders talk about it …
+- Good Leaders talk about it
 - People need your expertise, motivation, love

+There are some problems, all of us can keep talking, complaining which involves changing mindsets.
+As example, getting away from sugar, or being vegetarian, or changing community culture.
+But, sometimes we can partially suceed if right approach taken.

+### Delicious food & Successful career Use Case

+#### Requirements
+- Knowledge & experience = ingredients
+- The money spend on ingredients = health variables(late sleep, long work hours etc.), time and cost(spend on trainings, commute etc.)

+#### Conclusion
+- Right receipt makes food delicious!
+  - Which ingredient in which quality = X technology in junior level
+  - Which ingredient what time = X coding language, after Y one
+  - Which ingredient how much = 2 years in X company

 ## Agenda
 Engineers love build stuff, solve problems!